|

 Many teachers and librarians have added FFFBI.com to their own personal Web pages, and we hope you will, too.
 Help yourself to images from our logos page.

-FFFBI International
+FFFBI Academy

 In partnership with National Geographic, we present a series of geography-themed missions.
 In each, students are introduced to a new country and are given a dossier of documents to help complete a mission.